MarioAngelov2/payment-system/readme.md

       - `src/models/`: Defines data models for interacting with the database.
       - `src/routes/`: Defines the API routes.
       - `src/services`: Implements business logic and interacts with models.
+      - `src/utils/`: Contains helper functions which might be used multiple times.
       - `src/test/`: Contains test files.

    - Components Overview